3101015 - Weed Management

 - Describe the correct use of various cultural and mechanical techniques to control weeds in landscapes, turf farms, and nurseries

-- Outline the correct use of control chemicals used in parks, golf courses, and landscape operations in order to carry out pesticide and weed control operations safely and according to government regulations
+- Outline the correct use of control chemicals used in parks, golf courses, and landscapes in order to carry out pesticide and weed control operations safely and according to government regulations

 - Solve herbicide injury problems through application of appropriate herbicide modes-of-action